Akiyoshi Kitaoka

-Akiyoshi Kitaoka (北岡 明佳, Kitaoka Akiyoshi) is a Professor of Psychology at the College of Letters, Ritsumeikan University, Kyoto, Japan.
+Akiyoshi Kitaoka (北岡 明佳, Kitaoka Akiyoshi) is a Professor of Psychology at the College of Letters, Ritsumeikan University, Kyoto, Japan, who has been referred to as "a master of optical art".

 In 1984, he received a BSc from the Department of Biology, University of Tsukuba, Tsukuba, Japan, where he studied animal psychology (burrowing behavior in rats) and (at the Tokyo Metropolitan Institute for Neuroscience) neuronal activity of the inferotemporal cortex in macaque monkeys.

 After his 1991 PhD from the Institute of Psychology, University of Tsukuba, he specialized in visual perception and visual illusions of geometrical shape, brightness, color, in motion illusions and other visual phenomena like Gestalt completion and Perceptual transparency, based on a modern conception of Gestalt Psychology.

-He became renowned through his Rotating Snakes peripheral drift illusion (see above).